Central Africa: Demographics

-Following the Bantu Migration, Central Africa is primarily inhabited by Bantu peoples and Bantu languages predominate.
+Following the Bantu Migration, Central Africa is primarily inhabited by Native African or Bantu peoples and Bantu languages predominate.
 These include the Mongo, Kongo and Luba peoples.
 Central Africa also includes many Nilo-Saharan and Niger-Congo Ubangian communities: in north western Central Africa the Nilo-Saharan Kanuri predominate.
 Most of the Ubangian speakers in Africa (often grouped with Niger-Congo) are also found in Central Africa, such as the Gbaya, Banda and Zande, in northern Central Africa.

 Notable Central African supra-regional organizations include the Lake Chad Basin Commission and the Economic Community of Central African States.

 The predominant religions of Central Africa are Christianity and traditional faiths.
-Islam is also practiced in some areas in Chad and the Central African Republic.
+Chad is the only country in the region where Islam in the majority religion.
+Islam is also common in Cameroon, being practiced by about 30% of the population.
+Smaller Muslim communities exist in the other countries too.

 Due to common historical processes and widespread demographic movements between the countries of Central Africa before the Bantu Migration into much of southern Central Africa, the cultures of the region evidence many similarities and interrelationships.
 Similar cultural practices stemming from common origins as largely Nilo-Saharan or Bantu peoples are also evident in Central Africa including in music, dance, art, body adornment, initiation, and marriage rituals.

-Some major ethnic groups in Central Africa are as follows:
+Some major Native African ethnic groups in Central Africa are as follows: